SkyBlueRW/PortCon/README.md

 **Literature on Constraint Attribution**

 - Grinold (2005) is the first  to propose the use of Lagrangian Dual decomposition (Basd on the first order condition of KKT). to addres the attribution analysis of portfolio constraints.
 - Tutuncu (2012) provides a sumarization on previous research on the topics.
-He pointed that for a Mean Variance optimization with linear constraint, we can use the Lagrangian dual decomposition to perform the following decomposition:
+He pointed that for a Mean Variance optimization with linear constraint, we can use the Lagrangian dual decomposition to perform the following decomposition on the optimized portfolio:

         a.
 Utility decomposition